InfosecHouse/InfosecHouse/README.md

 Enhance your cyber security operations with a comprehensive range of tools and resources for both offensive and defensive strategies.

 Please visit [https://infosec.house](https://infosec.house) for our website version of this repo.

 Found a resources that should be on here?
-Feel free to submit a pull request!
+Feel free to submit a [Pull Request](https://github.com/InfosecHouse/InfosecHouse/pulls)!
+Need to report a broken/incorrect link?
+Feel free to submit an [Issue](https://github.com/infosechouse/infosechouse/issues).
 </center>
 </p>